Antique Bone China - A-Z Guide

 Hudson’s products were named after the Sutherland Works which today is a grade II listed building of historical importance to Longton in particular and Stoke-on-Trent in general.

-Sometimes the ‘Royal’ tag is added to wares branded as ‘Royal Sutherland’ - from which particular regal connection I know not.
+Sometimes the ‘Royal’ tag is added to wares branded as ‘Royal Sutherland’ - not sure if they had a warrant or not.

 'Delphine' is also used as a backstamp pattern mark by Noritake, so don't confuse the two.
 You might also see Royal Doulton Lady figurines branded as 'Delphine'.
 There is no connection.
 Hudson & Middleton are one of the few older established firms not to have been swallowed up by the Wedgwood/Doulton group.